I Used The Ordinary’s First Body Lotion Down To The Last Drop, It’s That Good

 AdvertisementADVERTISEMENT

-The star ingredients inside this body lotion are natural moisturising factors, often referred to as NMFs.
-Without sounding like a biology lecturer, NMFs are substances that are already found in our skin, like moisturising ceramides and repairing peptides.
+The star ingredients inside this body lotion are natural moisturizing factors, often referred to as NMFs.
+Without sounding like a biology lecturer, NMFs are substances that are already found in our skin, like moisturizing ceramides and repairing peptides.
 Changes in weather or using harsh soaps and detergents, for example, often mean that our NMF reserves can run low — but that’s where skincare comes in.

 In this body lotion, there are a number of NMFs, but the two that stand out are allantoin (you’ll often find this in lots of Korean skincare products for its ability to lock in moisture and make skin appear plump and glowy), and urea, which softens and smoothes dry skin — perfect for scaly legs like mine.
-Alongside those natural moisturising factors is a lesser known ingredient called inulin.
-To better understand its skincare benefits, I spoke to Dr Ellie Rashid, consultant dermatologist and pro medical director of Klira.
+Alongside those natural moisturizing factors is a lesser known ingredient called inulin.
+To better understand its skincare benefits, I spoke to Dr. Ellie Rashid, consultant dermatologist and pro medical director of Klira.
 “Inulin is a natural prebiotic found in plants like chicory root,” she explained.
-“It’s a humectant [so it draws in moisture] that boosts the skin’s tolerance and maintains its natural defences.”
-Dr Rashid said that by feeding our microbiome (the “good” bacteria on the skin’s surface) inulin helps maintain healthy, hydrated and balanced skin.
-Because of how it protects the skin’s microbiome, it could also help keep acne at bay, said Dr Rashid.
+“It’s a humectant [so it draws in moisture] that boosts the skin’s tolerance and maintains its natural defenses.”
+Dr. Rashid said that by feeding our microbiome (the “good” bacteria on the skin’s surface) inulin helps maintain healthy, hydrated and balanced skin.
+Because of how it protects the skin’s microbiome, it could also help keep acne at bay, said Dr. Rashid.

 AdvertisementADVERTISEMENT